-Wildlife is committed to ensuring our employees’ are working in compliance with our values and have the highest standards of ethical conduct.
+Wildlife is committed to ensuring our employees¹ are working in compliance with our values and have the highest standards of ethical conduct.

-Everyone is responsible and expected to adhere to the Code, incorporating it into their work, workplace, and behavior.
+Everyone is responsible and expected to adhere to this Code of Conduct, incorporating it into their work assignments, workplace, and behavior.

 Following the Code

 This Code aims to provide the highest standards of integrity and help guide your conduct.
 You are always representing the company regardless of the setting.